The following agencies and organizations may provide further advice, assistance or information.

 Health Care for All (HCFA) HCFA is building a movement of empowered people and communities with the goal of creating a health care system that is responsive to the needs of all people, particularly the most vulnerable.
 Health Care For All is dedicated to making quality health care a right of all people.

-Alliance for the Mentally Ill - Mass.
-Chapter AMI-Massachusetts works to improve the quality of life both for people with mental illnesses and for their families.
+National Alliance for the Mentally Ill - Mass.
+Chapter NAMI-Massachusetts works to improve the quality of life both for people with mental illnesses and for their families.

 Massachusetts Clubhouse Coalition (MCC) The MCC is a non-profit organization whose membership includes over 15,000 Massachusetts residents who have mental illness and the 32 recovery and rehabilitation centers called "Clubhouses" that help to sustain them.